LD8/LD8.github.io/_posts/2020-03-26-JN-JavaScript-Notes-DOM-Manipulation.md

 }
 ```

-## use const to define a function: POSITION matters
+## BE CAREFUL where you define a const

 `const funcName = () => {...}`
 This function can not be accessed before it's been declared, however: